SyncfusionExamples/Spreadsheet-Server-Docker/README.md

     - "6002:80"
 ```

->Spreadsheet is a commercial product.
+**Note:** Spreadsheet is a commercial product.
 It requires a valid [license key](https://help.syncfusion.com/common/essential-studio/licensing/licensing-faq/where-can-i-get-a-license-key) to use it in a production environment.
 Please replace `LICENSE_KEY` with the valid license key in the `docker-compose.yml` file.

 **Step 3:** In a terminal tab, navigate to the directory where you've placed the `docker-compose.yml` file and execute the following.